Spirit of the skate park

 What would it take to support others around you to get into the spirit of the skate park as well?
 To set judgements aside and instead encourage new ideas, creativity, and bold moves?

 Positivity and support are aspects of high-performing teams.
-To learn more about how the brain inspires the relationship between team members, check out our Rewired to Relate programme, starting in May.
+To learn more about how the brain inspires the relationship between team members, check out our Rewired to Relate programme.

 What do we give up to fit in?Why do teams need positivity?